Jarrett Payton: College career

 As a freshman at the University of Miami, Payton saw action in several games.
 He finished his freshman year with 262 yards rushing on 53 carries for a 4.9 average.
 He also totaled six catches for 48 yards (8.0 average) and returned two kickoffs for 44 yards.
 As a sophomore in college Payton sat out the season with a redshirt year (not medically related).
 As a third-year sophomore, moving to fullback from tailback, Payton played in eight games during the regular season and gained 26 yards on 14 carries with two touchdowns.
 In 2002, as a fourth year junior, he played extensively at tailback and as a starting kickoff return man (averaged 20.7 yards per kickoff return).
 At tailback he rushed for 223 yards on 50 carries (4.5 average).
 In his final year at the University of Miami Payton ran for 985 yards and seven touchdowns on 182 carries (5.4 average).
 He also caught 17 passes for 136 yards and one touchdown (8.0 average).
 He was also named the MVP of the 2004 Orange Bowl.

 Professional career

 National Football League

-In 2005, he moved from the Titans to NFL Europe, where he played for the Amsterdam Admirals.
+In 2004, Payton joined the Tennessee Titans in free agency and spent that year on their practice squad.
+The Titans head coach, Jeff Fisher, was one of his father's former teammates on the Bears.
+In 2005, Payton was sent to NFL Europe, where he played for the Amsterdam Admirals.
+He averaged 5.6 yards-per-carry, ranking second in the league, and tied for the most touchdowns with seven.
 He was a major part of the Admirals victory that year in the World Bowl XIII.
 He was also a member of the All-NFL Europe League team in 2005.
-Payton was the Titans third running back for the 2005 season, finishing the season with 33 carries for 105 yards and 2 touchdowns.
+Payton re-joined the Titans the 2005 NFL season and made his NFL debut on October 2 in a 31–10 loss to the Indianapolis Colts.
+He finished the season with 33 carries for 105 yards and 2 touchdowns.

 Payton was released prior to the 2006 season by the Titans during final cuts.